 - Automotive Technician

 Enter the carpentry industry with WTC’s Technical Diploma in Building Construction and Cabinetmaking and be first in line for jobs!

 The 70-credit Associate in Carpentry Technology program features two years of outstanding, hands-on training for aspiring carpenters.
 Students steadily build their knowledge and skillsets and prepare for careers in the residential and commercial construction industry.
 The instructors ensure that students benefit from a positive environment where academic support and hands-on guidance are integral.

-Note that TSCT being a public technology college, its students must be bonafide residents of Pennsylvania.
+Note that TSCT is a public technology college, and its students must be bonafide residents of Pennsylvania.
 There’s a one-year minimum residency requirement that must be met before candidates are considered for admission.
 Military veterans are the only exception to the rule.

 Since carpentry is a dynamic craft, students also learn resources for keeping updated with the trends, including new codes and technologies.
 A passion for lifelong learning is as important at TSCT as being a competent carpenter.

 Build a successful career with TSCT’s Associate in Carpentry Technology degree starting today!
 Each course builds up your skillset until your carpentry confidence is as strong as your skills.